St. Peter UMC Reaches New Heights

 After St. Andrew UMC and St. John UMC of Columbus, Georgia merged in 2004 to become St. Peter UMC, they realized they not only needed a new name and location, they also needed a new sanctuary to unify the church and accommodate an increase in membership.
 Unfortunately, the sanctuary was finished just as the economy tanked in 2008.

 “Many of our members lost their jobs.
-We basically ended up with a huge debt, and we were struggling to pay it,” said the Rev. Larry Rollins, pastor of St. Peter UMC.
+We basically ended up with a huge debt, and we were struggling to pay it,” said the Rev. Larry Rollins, former pastor of St. Peter UMC.
 Whether it was adding staff, planning youth trips or replacing carpet, there was never enough money.
 This debt, which at times seemed insurmountable, became a stumbling block to ministry.

 When it was time for St. Peter UMC to convert their construction loan to a conventional loan, the banks were in a hesitant lending mode, especially to churches.
 Larry was aware that the Georgia United Methodist Foundation Loan Fund was positioned to help churches find financing for projects.